boomlinde/acidforth/README.md

     srate  ( pushes sample rate to stack ) m2f    ( pops a midi note number and pushes the corresponding frequency ) sintab ( pops an index value 0 - 1, pushes corresponding sine table value )
+		>out   ( pops a value and uses that as the next sample for both channels )
+		>out1  ( pops a value and uses that as the next sample for the first channel )
+		>out2  ( pops a value and uses that as the next sample for the second channel )

 ### Phase generators